YofarDev/yofardev_ai/README.md

 - The LLM currently tends to overuse sound effects for no reason.
 You can disable sound effects completely in the settings.
 - The fading volume when the avatar is leaving and coming back is a bit glitchy (in the demo video, it was video editing because it didn't record the effect).
 - Sometimes the lip-sync stop working, need to find out why.
-- The batman costume is horrible
+- The batman costume is

 ## Future Improvements